mendix/docs/content/apidocs-mxsdk/apidocs/pluggable-widgets.md

 * A *package.xml* file describing the whole package
 * A widget definition XML file, preferably located in *{widgetName}.xml* where `widdgetName` is the last part of widget [ID](#widget-id)
 * A client component of a widget located, for example, in  `com/mendix/widget/MyProgressCircle.js` for a widget with the ID `com.mendix.widget.MyProgressCircle`
-* Optionally, a widget preview for Studio and Studio Pro’s Design mode located in *{widgetDefinitionXmlName}.editorPreview.js*
+* Optionally, a widget preview for Studio and Studio Pro’s Design mode located in *{widgetName}.editorPreview.js*
+* Optionally, widget icons (*Note: these need to be PNG format*):
+    * *{widgetName}.icon.png* sets the widget icon inside the Studio Pro toolbox in list view.
+The ideal image size is 64x64 pixels, but other sizes will be resized to fit.
+    * *{widgetName}.tile.png* sets the tile image inside the Studio Pro toolbox in tile view, as well as in Studio.
+The ideal image size is 256x192 pixels, but other sizes will be resized to fit.
 * Optionally, some widget-related resources, preferably located next to the file which contains the client component
-	* Note that all CSS files you add, except the one located in the `lib` sub-directory, will automatically be loaded in an app via the widget
+	* Note that all CSS files you add, except the one located in the `lib` sub-directory, will automatically be loaded in an app via the widget.

 Naming your widget package file after the `widgetName` is best practice.
 Also, a widget package can include multiple widgets by putting several of the above items in the same widget package.
 However, creating such packages is *not recommended*.